keboola/developers-docs/extend/generic-extractor/config/jobs/index.md

 ## Response Filter
 The `responseFilter` option allows you to skip parts of the API response from processing.
-This can be useful if
+This can be useful in these cases:

-- you do not want to flatten the JSON structure using the default [JSON Parser](/extend/generic-extractor/configuration/config/jobs/#merging-responses) (as in the above examples).
+- You do not want to flatten the JSON structure using the default [JSON Parser](/extend/generic-extractor/configuration/config/jobs/#merging-responses) (as in the above examples).
-- the API response is inconsistent and the objects cannot be flattened.
+- The API response is inconsistent and the objects cannot be flattened.

 The value of the `responseFilter` property is either a path to a property in the response, or an array of such paths.
 The path is dot-separated unless set otherwise in the `responseFilterDelimiter` configuration.